-Includes data by region of domicile, apprenticeship learning programme type, age group, sector, and gender for November 2019 to January 2020.
+Includes data by region of domicile, programme type, age group, sector, gender and academic year for November 2020 to January 2021.

 These quarterly statistics, published on StatsWales with complementary dashboards present information on the number apprenticeship learning programmes started.
 Includes data by region of domicile, programme type, age group, sector, gender, ethnicity, disability and academic year.